 When You Undercut, Everyone Loses

-Client Perception: When your prices are significantly lower than competitors, potential clients often assume one of three things:
+Client Perception: When your prices are significantly lower than competitors, potential clients often assume one of three things: your team lacks experience, the quality will be below standard, or there’s a hidden catch.
+In other words, low pricing can actually push good clients away.

 What To Do When Your Team Is Available